Easy DIY Suncatchers Kids Can Make from Recycled Items

 piles of cut triangles of tissue paper

-• Apply a layer of Mod Podge to the inside of the lid in a small area.
+• Apply a layer of Mod Podge glue to the inside of the lid in a small area.

 applying Mod Podge to the lid